Cross-Border Remote Work FAQs Mexico

 K. Would any of the above answers change if the remote worker (a) is a citizen of your country, or (b) engages in activity interacting with the local market?

-b) If the employee interacts with local market, then a risk of creating a Permanent Establishment (discussed above) would arise, since he/she will be performing business activity on behalf of the foreign company.
+b) If the employee interacts with the local market, then a risk of creating a Permanent Establishment (discussed above) will arise since he/she will be performing business activity on behalf of the foreign company.